 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares of common stock intend to sell shares, could reduce the market price of our common stock.
-Following this offering, we will have shares of common stock outstanding based on the 7,778,944 shares of our common stock outstanding as of September 30, 2017 (of which 6,127 shares are subject to a right of repurchase by us pursuant to a stock restriction agreement between us and the holders of such shares), and after giving effect to the conversion of all outstanding shares of our preferred stock into 72,712,255 shares of our common stock upon the closing of this offering.
-Of these shares, the shares sold by us in this offering may be resold in the public market immediately, unless purchased by our affiliates.
-The shares are currently restricted under securities laws or as a result of lock-up or other agreements, but will be able to be sold after this offering as described in the "Shares Eligible for Future Sale" section of this prospectus.
-The representatives of the underwriters may release these stockholders from their lock-up agreements with the underwriters at any time and without notice, which would allow for earlier sales of shares in the public market.
+As of March 16, 2018, we have 18,534,728 shares of common stock issued and outstanding.
+Of these shares, 13,739,760 shares are currently restricted under securities laws or as a result of lock-up or other agreements, but will be able to be sold in the future.
+In addition, the representatives of the underwriters in our completed initial public offering may release shares that are subject to lock-up agreements with the underwriters from the lock-up restriction at any time and without notice, which would allow for earlier sales of shares in the public market.
+If these additional shares are sold, or if it is perceived that they will be sold, in the public market, the trading price of our common stock could decline.